csc301-winter-2020/team-project-21-stopgapfoundation/deliverable-1/planning.md

 Scenario 3: A group member hasn’t responded to any attempts to contact them in two days.
    * As a team, we will use Facebook Messenger / Discord to contact group members on the 3rd day and remind them about our team rules.
    * If by the following tutorial day (Monday) we don’t receive a response or any indication that they’ve seen our message, we talk to our TA.
-   * If we haven’t received a response and talked to our TA about the situation, we immediately divvy up the work of the member and move forward without them.
+   * If we haven’t received a response and talked to our TA about the situation, we immediately divvy up the work of the member and move forward without them for the time being.
+It's important that as a team we don't lose our stride.
+We're also understanding of situations where a member is gone for a period of time.
+When the member does have time to reach out to us and we've completed some work, we will inform them of changes and incorporate them back in as usual.

 ----
 ### Highlights